RosarioIacono/datagronomist/content/cv.md

 ---

+## Fellowships & Accelerators

+- **EIT Food Innovator Fellowship**, EIT Food (2024–2025)
+  - Selected as an EIT Food Innovator Fellow for the development of Anthea, an open-source seed system for vertical farming and controlled-environment agriculture
+  - **Winner of the EIT Food Innovator Fellowship final pitch**

+- **Weinberg Campus Accelerator Program**, Technologiepark Weinberg Campus, Halle (Saale) (2024–2025)
+  - Participated in the startup acceleration programme at Weinberg Campus for the development and commercialisation of Anthea

+---

 ## Science Communication & Public Engagement

+- Science journalist, **Intersezioni** (2013–2020) — writing agriculture and molecular biology review articles for a broad audience
 - Course instructor: **Theatre techniques for scientific communication** (UFZ PhD programme)
-- Podcast in preparation on scientists’ career paths, biographies, and transitions
+- Podcast in preparation on scientists' career paths, biographies, and transitions
 - Finalist, **Three Minute Thesis Competition** (Aberystwyth University, 2017)
 - Organising committee member, **World Food Day** (Aberystwyth, 2018)
 - Theatre acting and training (Milan, London, Aberystwyth, 2012–2019)